Classification of Residents and Nonresidents for Admission and Tuition Purposes

 E. A student who gives incorrect or misleading information to evade payment of nonresident fees shall be subject to serious disciplinary action and must also pay the nonresident fees for each term previously attended.

 F. Review committee.
 These regulations shall be administered by the Registrar or someone designated by the Registrar.
 The decision of the Registrar or designated person may be appealed to a University review committee.
-The decision of the review committee may be appealed to the state Board of Regents.
+The decision of the review committee may be appealed to the Iowa Board of Regents.

 1.4 (2) Guidelines